Admission to the department is a two-part application process, an academic application

 Freshman portfolios should be submitted by November 15th for early acceptance decisions and February 15th for regular acceptance decisions.
 Transfer student portfolios should be submitted

 by November 15th for spring acceptance decisions and April 15th for fall acceptance decisions.
 Portfolios may still be submitted and will be reviewed after these dates; acceptance will be based upon available space in the program.
-An overview of the program, admission requirements and application can be found in
+An overview of the program, admission requirements and paper application can be found

 Your portfolio represents your current abilities, but also provides insight into your